atlassian/react-beautiful-dnd/README.md

 ```

 - `provided.innerRef`: In order for the droppable to function correctly, **you must** bind the `provided.innerRef` to the highest possible DOM node in the `ReactElement`.
 We do this in order to avoid needing to use `ReactDOM` to look up your DOM node. *This prop is planned to be removed when we move to React 16*
 - `provided.placeholder`: This is used to create space in the `Droppable` as needed during a drag.
 This space is needed when a user is dragging over a list that is not the home list.
 Please be sure to put the placeholder inside of the component for which you have provided the ref.
-We need to increase the side of the `Droppable` itself.
+We need to increase the size of the `Droppable` itself.
 This is different from `Draggable` where the `placeholder` needs to be a *sibling* to the draggable node.
 - `provided.droppableProps (DroppableProps)`: This is an Object that contains properties that need to be applied to a Droppable element.
 It needs to be applied to the same element that you apply `provided.innerRef` to.
 It currently contains a `data` attribute that we use to control some non-visible css.

 #### Type information